ArnavKarwa07/Practice/README.md

 # iESG-intern
-Personal repo for tasks assigned at iESG
+Personal repo for training tasks assigned at iESG